 We prioritise our listing activity on a holistic area based survey called The Second Survey, and other work is prioritised based upon a risk assessment.
 For this reason it is important that you provide us with as much information as possible on the structure you are proposing for Listing and in particular, any threats it may face.
 You should submit information such as maps, photos and plans in support of your nomination if you have them.

 Requests for de-listing require the same level of information, including a statement which explains why the building may no longer meet the statutory requirements for Listing.
+See also De-listing: Removing a building from the list of buildings of special architectural or historic interest.

 You can identify the building, and its address, by looking it up on the Historic Environment Map Viewer.